sergejsha/tinybus/README.md

 Relation to Otto event bus
 =======

 TinyBus adopts interfaces defined in [Otto project][2].
 At the same time TinyBus is not a direct fork of Otto.
-Although it uses very similar interfaces, TinyBus has different implementation written from scratch with a slightly different behavior.
+Although it uses same interfaces, TinyBus has different implementation written from scratch with a slightly different behavior.
 The main difference form Otto is that TinyBus is optimized for startup and event dispatching performance.

- * It doesn't create additional wrapper objects while dispatching an event.
+ * It uses object pool and fast singly linked list for event queue.
 This allows you to use it in projects where many events get dispatched frequently.
  * TinyBus is designed to be called from a single thread only.
 In most cases this is Main Thread.
 It doesn't use synchronized classes, which makes it fast.
  * TinyBus does not analyse event's class hierarhy.
 It dispatches events to subscribers listening for exaclty these event types, which makes it fast.
  * TinyBus provides easy to use ```TinyBus.from(Context context)``` method for conveniently access bus instance from inside any Androd component.